galaxy-iuc/parsec/docs/commands/quotas.rst

 **Options**::

-      --deleted  Search for quota in list of ones already marked as deleted --help     Show this message and exit.
+      --deleted   Search for quota in list of ones already marked as deleted -h, --help  Show this message and exit.

 ``undelete_quota`` command